shd101wyy/markdown-preview-enhanced/docs/zh-tw/pandoc-beamer.md

 beamer_presentation:
   toc: true
 ```
-All documents located in the same directory as `_output.yaml` will inherit it’s options.
+All documents located in the same directory as `_output.yaml` will inherit it』s options.
 Options defined explicitly within documents will override those specified in the shared options file.